Malachi 3 – The Messenger of the Covenant

 c.
 Bring all the tithes into the storehouse: This was the answer to their problems – to actually do what God commanded them to do, and to bring all the tithes to God.
 It wasn’t that they didn’t give anything to God; they simply did not bring all the tithes to Him.
 They must not fall short in giving God everything that He asked for.

 i.
-Under the New Covenant, are we under a similar command to tithe?
-The New Testament nowhere specifically commands tithing, but it certainly does speak of it in a positive light, if it is done with a right heart (Luke 11:42).
+Under the new covenant, are we under a similar command to tithe?
+The New Testament nowhere specifically commands tithing, but it certainly does speak of it in a positive light if it is done with a right heart (Luke 11:42).

 ii.
 It is also important to understand that tithing is not a principle that depends on the Law of Moses.
-Hebrews 7:5-9 explains that tithing was practiced and honored by God before the Law of Moses.
+Hebrews 7:5-9 explains that tithing was practiced and honored by God long before the Law of Moses.

 iii.
 What the New Testament does speak with great clarity on is the principle of giving.
 1 Corinthians 16:1-4 makes it clear that our giving must be: